Foreign Exchange Guide to Iceland

 - Sending money to Iceland - save on Icelandic krona bank transfers to Iceland

-- Icelandic krona exchange rates - latest info & charts.
+- Icelandic krona exchange rates - latest & historic exchange rates.

 Icelandic krona (ISK) general currency information

 What is the Icelandic krona currency code and symbol?

 The three letter currency code for the Icelandic krona is ISK and the symbol is kr.

 Which countries use the Icelandic krona?

 It is the domestic currency in Iceland.

 Icelandic krona (ISK) in the markets